MengXiangxi/xixi-bot/README.md

 ## How is it implemented?
 Thanks to [itchat](https://github.com/littlecodersh/ItChat) project, WeChat APIs are provided.
 With this package, I can easily define an auto-reply bot within ten lines of codes. 囍！

+## Environment
+The script is written in Py3k, and depends on the itchat package.